 Russet and new potatoes will send out sprouts or "eyes" just before they spoil.
 If you have any potatoes that are "growing eyes," then simply cut off the growth, along with a bit of the potato, and plant the cuttings about 2" deep in loose, well-tilled soil in your yard.
 The potato plant will begin to grow out of the soil, while young potatoes grow in the soil underneath.

 One method that has been proven to be successful by many gardeners is that of using old tires to grow potatoes.
 As the young potato plant grows up out of the soil, add an old tire on top of it and fill it with soil.
 A few days later, as the plant sprouts up out of the soil in the tire, add another one.
 Keep repeating this process until you have a stack of three or more tires.
 When you go to harvest the potatoes, you simply have to remove each tire, which are often filled (to the rim) with potatoes.

-Hopefully you can use some of these emergency gardening tips to increase your food supply and ease the boredom of staying at home during the coronavirus pandemic.
+Hopefully you can use some of these emergency gardening tips to increase your food supply and ease the boredom of staying at home.
 Stay safe and happy gardening!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.